What is a Wildfire?

 Though these fires can be started naturally as a result of occurrences like lightning strikes, up to 85% of wildfires are caused by humans.
 A small portion of rural fires are controlled or prescribed burns and these can sometimes be beneficial.
 However, the fact remains that the vast majority of wildfires are both human-caused and catastrophically ruinous.

 In places like California and Australia, wildfires are an almost annual occurrence.
 These regions often see hot summers with little rainfall and humidity followed by dry autumns after the end of the wet season.
 This combination of dry vegetation and low rainfall make these areas prime locations for massive wildfire outbreaks.
-Climate change is undoubtedly making things worse, with warmer temperatures increasing the frequency and severity of fire outbreaks.
+Climate change is undoubtedly making things worse, with warmer temperatures altering weather conditions and increasing the frequency and severity of fire outbreaks.

 This article will begin by looking at some definitional issues before exploring wildfires in more detail, including how they tend to start and what makes them so dangerous to society.